syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/how-to/position-the-dialog-on-center-of-the-page-on-scrolling.md

 ---
 layout: post
 title: Position The Dialog On Center Of The Page On Scrolling in ##Platform_Name## Dialog Component
-description: Learn here all about Position The Dialog On Center Of The Page On Scrolling in Syncfusion ##Platform_Name## Dialog component of syncfusion and more.
+description: Learn here all about how to position the Dialog in the center of the page on scrolling in Syncfusion ##Platform_Name## Dialog component of syncfusion and more.
 platform: ej2-asp-core-mvc
 control: Position The Dialog On Center Of The Page On Scrolling
 publishingplatform: ##Platform_Name##